ericgla/RTC-Call-Monitor/README.md

 #### Webhooks

-All webhooks are HTTP POST requests and require a valid URI value.
+All webhooks are HTTP POST requests and require a valid URL.

 **Call Start**

 `CallStart` in *appsettings.config*

-Body
+POST body included when calling the webhook
 ```
 {
   'provider': 'slack'